 As a way to advise the Grand Erie District School Board that a student is of Indigenous ancestry, a student can self-identify at any time.
 The form can be completed and returned to the school's principal.

-The Native Advisory Committee represents Six Nations interests in maintaining quality educational services purchased through the Tuition Agreement and ensures that the Board is appropriately advised in matters related to the education of Six Nations pupils.
+The Six Nations Advisory Committee (SNAC) represents Six Nations interests in maintaining quality educational services purchased through the Tuition Agreement and ensures that the Board is appropriately advised in matters related to the education of Six Nations pupils.

-The mandate of the Committee is to promote, enhance and improve Indigenous education for all students.
+Grand Erie District School Board’s IEAC will promote, enhance and improve Indigenous Education for all students.